vivaria/edisonrul.ing/README.md

 _Activate only when your opponent Normal Summons or Flip Summons a monster with 1000 or more ATK.
 Destroy that monster._

 *   "Trap Hole" can only be activated during the Summon response window after a Normal or Flip Summon.
-*   "Trap Hole" targets the monster that was Summoned.
+*   "Trap Hole"targets the monster that was Summoned.
 *   The monster summoned must remain face-up on the field in order for "Trap Hole" to destroy that monster.